-Note: The system starts and can handle I/O requests from the host systems.
-The configuration changes that are described in the following steps must be performed to ensure that the system is operating correctly.
+Note: The configuration changes that are described in the following steps must be performed to ensure that the system is operating correctly.
 If you do not perform these steps, the system is unable to report certain errors.

-- 25. Start the management GUI and select Home > Manage Devices.
+- 26. Start the management GUI and select Monitoring > System Details.
 You see an additional enclosure in the system list because the system has detected the replacement control enclosure.
 The original control enclosure is still listed in its configuration.
 The original enclosure is listed with its original enclosure ID.
 It is offline and managed.
 The new enclosure has a new enclosure ID.
-It is online and unmanaged. - 26.
+It is online and unmanaged. - 27.
 Select the original enclosure in the tree view.